eveloth/eveloth/README.md

 <h2 align="center">Hi there! 👋</h2>

-My name is Vadim, I am a .NET backend software engineer, Linux and FOSS enthusiast and a loving cat parent :cat:
+My name is Vadim, I am a backend software engineer, Linux and FOSS enthusiast and a loving cat parent :cat:
-I used to work as a VoIP administrator at a technical support job and was developing automation systems.
-Officially a .NET backend dev since April '23 🥳

 <hr>